fboender/ansible-cmdb/README.md

 Reading the hosts inventory file is done using the `-i` switch to ansible-cmdb.
-It takes a single parameter: your hosts file.
+It takes a single parameter: your hosts file or directory containing your hosts files.
 For example:

     $ ansible-cmdb -i ./hosts out/ > cmdb.html